Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Using a sprayer is the only realistic way to apply the pre-cat primer and top coats.
 Don't try to brush and roll your cabinets with either one.
 The lacquer dries way too fast to be brushed on successfully.
 The finish won't turn out good.
-Use either an airless sprayer, or an HVLP set-up.
+Use either an airless sprayer or an HVLP set-up.

 After the cabinets were prepped and ready for spraying, I sprayed the doors and drawer fronts with two coats of the Sher-Wood Primer Surfacer after mixing in the required catalyst.
 I soon realized how fast this stuff dries.
-The doors were dry to the touch only thirty minutes after spraying, which I absolutely love.
-The water-based enamel I used in the past took at least four hours to dry for a re-coat.
+The doors were dry to the touch only 30 minutes after spraying, which I absolutely love.
+The water-based enamel I used in the past took at least four hours to dry enough for a re-coat.

-Mixing the catalyst: You must catalyze the primer and the Hi-Bild lacquer for either one to cure and harden properly.
+You must catalyze the primer and the Hi-Bild lacquer for either one to cure and harden properly.
 The catalyst is an acid that makes the lacquer dry hard and more chemical resistant.
 Pre-catalyzed, or pre-cat, means the store normally adds the catalyst for you in advance.

 I added the catalyst myself instead of having my Sherwin Williams store do it for me.
 Adding the exact amount of catalyst is critical.
 Following the specs, I added four ounces of the catalyst into the gallon of primer and three ounces to the gallon of Hi-Bild.
 The total shelf life is three months after catalyzing.

-The fumes: The biggest con of spraying lacquer is the intense smell.
+The biggest con of spraying lacquer is the intense smell.
 It's really bad.
-You definitely have to wear a respirator and ventilate your spray area with box fans.
+You definitely have to wear a painting respirator and ventilate your spray area with box fans.
 The smell does linger for a few days after drying.
 I highly recommend spraying the doors outside and store them in a garage for drying instead of inside the house.